Plea bargain: Role of the victim in plea agreement negotiations

 The plea agreement is concluded between the parties - the prosecutor and the defendant.
 Notwithstanding the fact that the victim is not party to the criminal case and the prosecutor is not a tool in the hands of the victim to obtain revenge against the offender, the attitude of the victim in relation to the plea agreement is still important.

 Under Article 217 of the Criminal Procedure Code of Georgia, the prosecutor is obliged to consult with the victim prior to concluding the plea agreement and inform him or her about this.
 In addition, under the Guidelines of the Prosecution Service of Georgia, the prosecutor is obliged to take into consideration the interests of the victim and as a rule conclude the plea agreement after the damage is compensated.

 Germany

 Plea agreements have made a limited appearance in Germany.
 However, there is no exact equivalent of a guilty plea in German criminal procedure.
+In practice, the criminal justice system relied on negotiations behind closed doors for many years, before § 257c StPO "Negotiated Agreement" was introduced.
+In case the court decides to initiate an agreement, prosecution and defense can negotiate on the terms.
+"A confession is," not strictly required, but "as a rule, to form an integral part of each negotiated agreement".
+The goal of the trial remains unchanged: discovery of material truth - which means that all evidence has to be considered.
+Contrary to the plea bargain in common law, the "negotiated agreement" is limited in many ways.
+The taboo of negotiating the verdict of guilty and measures of reform and prevention, exact sentences, and an obligation to document agreements (whether successful or not), are just few of the requirements.
+The German Federal Constitution Court (Bundesverfassungsgericht) acknowledged in the "Landau-decision" in 2013, that plenty of cases were not following § 257c StPO and relied on "Gentlemen's agreements" - informal agreements, circumventing several protections put in place by legislators.
+In any case, the introduction of § 257c has been mostly welcomed, but criticized for its inability to sufficiently address problems of criminal proceedings in German courts, mainly due to aspects of efficiency.